virtualsecureplatform/TFHEpp/docs/CKKS.md

 The current readiness report is green for static level budgeting, plaintext EvalMod approximation, disk advisory checks, and compact seeded DD EvalMod artifact accounting.
-Small encrypted regression tests pass for both in-memory DD EvalMod relin and the compact seeded DD EvalMod filesystem provider.
+Small encrypted regression tests pass for both in-memory DD EvalMod relin, the compact seeded DD EvalMod filesystem provider, and a tiny full-DD filesystem chained product bootstrap using seeded-DD product relin files.

-The remaining full-size validation step is generating the lvl6 tuned DD EvalMod directory, generating the seeded product eval-key directory, and running the chained product bootstrap command.
+The remaining full-size validation step is generating the lvl6 tuned full-DD directory, generating the seeded-DD product eval-key directory, and running the full-DD chained product bootstrap command.
 That run is intentionally not part of CI because the key directory is much larger than the repository artifact limit.

 The old 1108-bit schedule generated full seeded-streamed keys locally, but the end-to-end chained product validation failed in encrypted EvalMod because